wbcmedia/wbcmedia.github.io/planet-of-the-dames.md

 **Florence:** _Snapping out of the trance_ But we NEED Blue Eyeshadow, to keep us looking feminine.

-**Dorothy:** I hope you don't mind me saying, I'd have mentioned it earlier, but I didn't want to interrupt, you seemed a bit busy, what with all that invading and tortuing and whatnot.
+**Dorothy:** I hope you don't mind me saying, I'd have mentioned it earlier, but I didn't want to interrupt, you seemed a bit busy, what with all that invading and torturing and whatnot.
 Anyway, where was I... oh yes...
 Blue Eyeshadow... it doesn't really suit your skin tones, and it's SO last century.
 I've got my finger on the pulse of the make-up world.
 I'm a Tik Tok influencer, all the youngsters follow me, and I've got to tell you...
 It's all about orange these days!

 **Beatrice:** Orange?